by Jenny Diski

 But recent research in the United States has shown that there is not very much statistical difference between the effectiveness on depression of SSRIs (50% positive) and of placebos (30-35% positive).
 One serotonin enhancer (tianeptine) has been found to decrease serotonin but it does not induce depression – which makes the theory of monoamine imbalance look doubtful.
 There is something that professionals call ‘treatment resistant depression’.
 It means, I suppose, that they don’t know why some depressed people stay depressed, which suggests a less certain understanding of the nature of depression than we might expect with all our medical and technological science.
 The longer I look into modern theories of mood disorders, the more they start to look strangely similar to the old humoural theories and remedies.
 Too little of this, increase that.
 If that doesn’t work, try some hellebore.
 Neither Robert Burton nor a medical psychiatrist can explain exactly what happens physiologically when a person becomes depressed, nor why precisely this or that remedy does or doesn’t make a difference.
 And I know even less, for all that I have spent much of my life thinking and reading about the issue.
 What looks like an airy-fairy made-up description of complicated channels of unknowable humours in Burton’s physiology of melancholia means no less to me than the serotonin I so easily talk about and take a remedy to enhance.
 I might as well be following Galen’s prescriptions as my doctor’s for all I really know of my brain chemistry.
 Just as the old physicians had suggested, in the early 20th century a physiologist discovered that tears of grief and sadness were indeed chemically different from tears of pain.
 Remembering his time living with the Azande people of north central Africa, the anthropologist E. E. Evans-Pritchard said after he returned to England that he thought their habit of studying of chicken entrails was as good a way as any he had come across in his life of making decisions.
 I have a feeling that Galen’s and Hippocrates’s humoural imbalance theories are in much the same relationship with modern monoamine imbalance depression theory.
 And perhaps that’s even a bit of a relief.

 Piece crossposted with This and That Continued.
-Translation of a piece written by the author for Goteborgs Posten
+Republished here with permission.
+This is the translation of a piece written by the author for Goteborgs Posten.